Leona Maguire: 2015

-Maguire was a selection for the 2015 ACC All-Star team.
-She also won ACC Golfer of the Month awards for both March and April.
-On 25 May, she won the 2015 Annika Award for the best golfer of the year in American college women's golf.
-On 20 May, she was chosen as a member of the South Bend Region All-Star team.

-On 26 May, Maguire was honoured both as the Women's Golf Coaches' Association (WGCA) Player of the Year and Freshman of the Year for 2015 and was included in the 2015 WGCA All-American team.
+Maguire was a selection for the 2015 ACC All-Star team and she won the 2015 Annika Award for the best golfer of the year in American college women's golf and was chosen as a member of the South Bend Region All-Star team as well as was honoured both as the Women's Golf Coaches' Association (WGCA) Player of the Year and Freshman of the Year for 2015 and was included in the 2015 WGCA All-American team.
 She was also the recipient of the 2014–15 Golfstat Cup presented to the player who has the best scoring average.
-Maguire's stroke average of 70.78 was the best in the history of Duke University women's golf.
-She tied the Duke record of 24 par rounds or better in a season and the university's record for most wins in a season with three.